 import numpy as np

-from scipy.fft import dct, dst
+from scipy.fft import dct

 from warnings import warn, catch_warnings, simplefilter